Equivalency of Training

 the training and the State Certification Examination within the

-one year, can I apply for an additional extension from training?
+one year, can I apply for an additional exemption from training?

 Answer: Yes.
 Pursuant to Chapter 943.131(2), Florida Statutes, if you are still otherwise eligible, you can apply for an additional exemption from training.
 You would have to meet the eligibility requirements at the time of application.